jensonp/project-steam-engine/backend-deep-dive-fixed.md

 5. Return R
 ```

-**Key difference from `Promise.all()`**:
+**Key difference from `Promise.​all()`**:

-- `Promise.all()`: Rejects immediately when ANY promise rejects.
+- `Promise.​all()`: Rejects immediately when ANY promise rejects.
 Other promises are abandoned (but still execute -- they just have no effect).
-- `Promise.allSettled()`: Waits for ALL promises, regardless of success/failure.
+- `Promise.​all​Settled()`: Waits for ALL promises, regardless of success/failure.
 Returns the full results array.

-**Why `allSettled` is used in the backend**: When fetching friend libraries, some friends may have private profiles (API returns 401). `Promise.allSettled` ensures the 9 successful responses are still collected even if 1 fails.
+**Why `all​Settled` is used in the backend**: When fetching friend libraries, some friends may have private profiles (API returns 401). `Promise.​all​Settled` ensures the 9 successful responses are still collected even if 1 fails.

-#### 15.7.5 `async/await` -- Desugaring
+#### 15.7.5 `async/​await` -- Desugaring

-`async/await` is syntactic sugar over Promises and generators.
+`async/​await` is syntactic sugar over Promises and generators.
 V8 transforms:

 ```typescript
 async function buildUserProfile(steamId: string) {